Kris-Nale314/ByteMeSumAI/examples/README.md

-# SumWiseAI Examples
+# ByteMeSumAI Examples

-This directory contains example scripts that demonstrate how to use the SumWiseAI package.
+This directory contains example scripts that demonstrate how to use the ByteMeSumAI package.

 ## Prerequisites

-Make sure you have SumWiseAI installed:
+Make sure you have ByteMeSumAI installed:

 ```bash
 pip install -e ..  # Install from local directory in development mode